bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

   127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4 management1
   ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6

+This will allow us to bootstrap the management configuration.

 It is time to configure the inventory to match cluster needs.

 Configure inventory